 - You cannot have undergone nasal surgery within the past 6 months

 The Clinical Research Center in West St. Louis County is evaluating the effectiveness of an investigational inhaler for asthma.
-The study is placebo-controlled.
+The study consist of 4 visits over approximately 8 week and is placebo-controlled.

 - You must have Body Mass Index of less than 40

 - You must be diagnosed with asthma for at least six months

 - You must be using a daily maintenance inhaler at a stable dose for the past 4 weeks or using a rescue inhaler on a daily basis